 Using any Linux distro, installed or from a live boot, please copy the command into the terminal and run.
 It takes some seconds to complete.

 If you get a line full of abbreviations everything is good.
 Chances are that the install is simply next, next, next, finish.

 sudo lshw -C cpu | grep -i sse2

 If the command doesn't yield an output your computer is at least ten years old.
-It will be running open source programs fine but closed source like Flash player and Skype might give problems.
-Besides, we are dealing with a slow processor so consider if it's worth the effort, especially if you are new.
-Please see post #2 in the thread.
+It will be running open source programs fine but closed source like Flash player and Skype might give problems (but do you really need them or are they just an old habit?)
+More important, we are dealing with a slow processor so consider if it's worth the effort, especially if you are new.
+See post #2 in the thread.